fmoliveira/dotfiles/README.md

 ## History

-I used to have fancier dotfiles script, which you can find under the tag [linux-dotfiles](https://github.com/fmoliveira/dotfiles/tree/linux-dotfiles).
+I used to have fancier dotfiles script, which you can find archived under the tag [v1-debian-jessie](https://github.com/fmoliveira/dotfiles/tree/v1-debian-jessie).
 I've decided to discard all the bells and whistles and reboot it in a very minimalistic (and probably a bit too raw) way.

 Also, that old version indeed hosted the actual dotfiles in the repository.
 I used Sublime Text at that time which didn't have a simplified backup process like VS Code has nowadays.